apache/datasketches-website/docs/Quantiles/ExactQuantiles.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/StreamA_ExactCDF.png" alt="StreamA Exact CDF" />

+The reason that the left part of the curve stops at about (0.13, 3) is because slightly less than 13% of the values in the data are zeros, and we can't plot zeros on the logarithmic Y axis; thus the apparent gap.

 ## Examine The CDF To Determine Split-Points
 This is an important step and determines the quality and value of our PMF or Histogram plot.
 By examining the above CDF we can choose the aspects of the data that we are interested in by selecting appropriate split-point values, which are the boundaries of the bins of the PMF.